zeek/zeek-docs/scripts/base/utils/strings.zeek.rst

    Given a string, returns an escaped version.

-   :s: a string to escape.
+   :param s: a string to escape.

-   :chars: a string containing all the characters that need to be escaped.
+   :param chars: a string containing all the characters that need to be escaped.

    :returns: a string with all occurrences of any character in *chars* escaped